We are a real estate appraisal firm based in Winnipeg, Manitoba, that strives to meet and/or exceed our customers’ expectations time and time again.

 Our appraisers are members in good standing of the Appraisal Institute of Canada, and hold nationally recognized designations.

 Why an Appraisal?

-The reasons for performing a real property appraisal are just as varied.
-Appraisals are typically required whenever real property is sold and/or mortgaged, but can also be required for a number of other reasons.
+Appraisals are typically required whenever real property is sold and/or mortgaged, but can also be carried out for a number of other reasons.

 For example, appraisals can be prepared for:

 -Current value of property being bought or sold

 -Value to measure property tax assessments and other taxes